carolyicheng666/iview-study/README.md

 npm run build
 ```

 You can manually modify the url with watching `src/router.js`.

+`iView` is very easy like `Element`.
+More components just see [https://www.iviewui.com/overview](https://www.iviewui.com/overview).